Lava bear: History

 In 1923, Alfred Andrews, a trapper for the United States Forest Service, reported killing a lava bear near Fort Rock.
 He sent the specimen to the Oregon biological survey office for examination.
 A year later, Andrews captured a live lava bear.
 The animal looked like a small grizzly bear, but weighed only 28 lb.
 It was a male, 30 in long and 18 in high.
 The Smithsonian offered Andrews $2,000 for the live lava bear, but he decided not to sell the animal.
 Instead, he announced plans to tour the country with the bear.
 He displayed the bear in Portland, where 8,000 people paid to see the animal.
 It was also exhibited in Bend and Klamath Falls before being taken to Los Angeles, California.
 Eventually, Andrews' partner Harry Thrall stole or sold the bear and the animal disappeared.

 In the fall of 1924, a second lava bear was captured alive near Summer Lake.
 That bear weighed only 25 lb.
 Another lava bear was trapped by L. E. Oster in the lava beds northeast of Fort Rock in 1933.
 A fourth lava bear was taken alive the following year by Walter Gore and Roy Yeager in an area east of Crescent Lake.
 It weighed 30 lb and resembled a miniature grizzly.
 The last animal identified as a lava bear was captured in 1934 by a forest road crew near Scar Mountain in the Willamette National Forest.
 It was 17 in long and weighed 25 lb.
 It was exhibited for a time in McKenzie Bridge, Oregon before the animal was sold to a man named Alfred Bayne.
-As late as 1981, scientist were being asked to identify small bear tracks in the Fort Rock area to determine if they were made by lava bears.
+As late as 1981, scientists were being asked to identify small bear tracks in the Fort Rock area to determine if they were made by lava bears.